 It may sound like the opening line of a lawyer joke, but establishing enough plaintiffs who can validly join their claims together is a crucial aspect of bringing a successful class action.
-Thus, one of the very first issues that plaintiffs in a potential class action will face is whether enough plaintiffs with sufficiently similar claims against a defendant exist and can be tracked down and brought into the class.
+Thus, one of the very first issues that plaintiffs in a potential class action lawsuit will face is whether enough plaintiffs with sufficiently similar claims against a defendant exist and can be tracked down and brought into the class.

 How many of those plaintiffs there actually needs to be depends on several issues, including whether the claims are brought in state or federal court (which is a different question from whether the claim is based on state or federal law).